readmeio/rdme/README.md

 ## Authentication

 For local CLI usage with a single project, you can authenticate `rdme` to your ReadMe project using `rdme login`.
-Once you follow the prompts and are successfully authenticated, your API key will be saved to a local configuration file (`~/.config/configstore/rdme-production.json`) and you won't have to provide the `--key` option to commands that require it.
+Once you follow the prompts and are successfully authenticated, your API key will be saved to a local configuration file (`~/.config/configstore/rdme-production.json`) and you won't have to provide the `--key` flag to commands that require it.

 > [!WARNING]
-> For security reasons, we strongly recommend providing a project API key via the `--key` option in automations or CI environments (GitHub Actions, CircleCI, Travis CI, etc.).
+> For security reasons, we strongly recommend providing a project API key via the `--key` flag in automations or CI environments (GitHub Actions, CircleCI, Travis CI, etc.).
 It's also recommended if you're working with multiple ReadMe projects to avoid accidentally overwriting existing data.

-You can also pass in your API key via environment variable.
+You can also pass in your API key via an environment variable.
 Here is the order of precedence when passing your API key into `rdme`:

 1. The `--key` option.
 If that isn't present, we look for...
 1. The `RDME_API_KEY` environment variable.
 If that isn't present, we look for...